hoanhan101/gray/_posts/2021-01-01-wealth-naval.md

 ## Live below your means

-When you become more a bit more wealthy, you don't want to upgrade your lifestyle too fast.
+When you become a bit more wealthy, you don't want to upgrade your lifestyle too fast.
 Ideally you want to make your money in discrete lumps, separated over long periods of time so that your lifestyle does not have a chance to adapt quickly.

 ## Give society what it wants, but doesn't know how to get at scale